-Local councils have an important role to play in delivering economic growth by providing an environment which supports business both existing and those starting up, and promotes the area as a good place to do business.
-We continued to develop our Growth Plan to positively influence the local economy.
+Local councils have an important role to play in delivering economic growth by providing an environment which supports business, both existing and those starting up, and promotes the area as a good place to do business.
+We will continue to develop our Growth Plan to positively influence the local economy into the future.